Washington County Court Records

 Types of Probate Records

-The Register of Wills and Orphans’ Court maintain records related to:
+The Register of Wills and Orphans Court maintain records for:

-- Probate of wills — Filing and proving the validity of decedent’s wills
+• Probate of wills — Filing and proving the validity of a decedent's will

-- Intestate estates — Administration when a person dies without a will under 20 Pa.C.S. § 2101 et seq.
+• Intestate estates — Administration when someone dies without a will, under 20 Pa.C.S. § 2101 et seq.

 Searching Probate Records

-Orphans’ Court records may be searched through the UJS Web Portal by selecting the appropriate case type.
-However, not all probate records are fully digitized, and older records may require an in-person visit to the Register of Wills office.
+Orphans Court records may be searchable through the UJS Web Portal by selecting the appropriate case type.
+That said, not all probate records are fully digitized — older records may require an in-person visit to the Register of Wills office.

-To request copies of a will, estate filing, or guardianship petition, contact the Register of Wills office directly.
-Certified copies are available for a fee, and the office can assist with locating specific filings by decedent name or estate number.
+To request copies of a will, an estate filing, or a guardianship petition, contact the Register of Wills directly.
+Certified copies are available for a fee, and office staff can help locate specific filings by decedent name or estate number.

 Probate Filing Fees

-Probate fees in Pennsylvania are governed by statute.
-Common fees include:
+Probate fees in Pennsylvania are set by statute.
+Common fee categories include:

-Pennsylvania also imposes an inheritance tax on estates, which is administered at the state level by the Department of Revenue but often involves coordination with the Register of Wills office at the county level.
+Pennsylvania also imposes an inheritance tax on estates, which is administered at the state level by the Department of Revenue but typically involves coordination with the Register of Wills at the county level.

 Starting the Probate Process

-To open an estate in Washington County, the executor or proposed administrator must present the original will (if one exists), the death certificate, and identification to the Register of Wills.
+To open an estate in Washington County, the executor or proposed administrator must bring the original will (if one exists), the death certificate, and a valid ID to the Register of Wills.
 The office will administer the oath, issue letters of authority, and assign a file number.
-Pennsylvania law requires that a will be probated within a reasonable time after the decedent’s death, and the Register of Wills office can guide filers through initial requirements and documentation.
+Pennsylvania law requires that a will be probated within a reasonable time after the decedent's death, and the Register of Wills office can walk you through the initial requirements and documentation.

-For individuals who need legal assistance with probate matters, the Washington County Bar Association maintains a lawyer referral service that can connect residents with local attorneys experienced in estate and probate law.
+If you need legal help with probate matters, the Washington County Bar Association runs a lawyer referral service that can connect you with local attorneys experienced in estate and probate law.